HarmVanDerVegt/Othello/README.md

 8. in your directory create a folder called `new`
 9. give you user rights to this folder. `sudo chmod -R <user>:<user> <directory>/new`
 10. Run othello in your local project folder.

+From now on you can sinply run `othello` whenever you've made changes to your C# application server.